EOSIO/eosio.cdt/docs/03_command-reference/eosio-abidiff.md

-# eosio-abidiff
+## eosio-abidiff tool

-Tool to diff two ABI files to flag and output differences.
+The eosio-abidiff tool is used to diff two ABI files to flag and output differences.
 To report differences with ```eosio-abidiff```, you only need to pass the two ABI file names as command line arguments.

 Example: